-I put it in this handy shaker and sprinkle a little on the dogs and gently work it into the coat.
+I put it in a shaker and sprinkle a little on the dogs and gently work it into the coat.
 They get a nice little massage and I get peace of mind.

 As with most fine powders don’t inhale or get it in the eyes as it can be temporarily irritating.